Kidwelly – St Mary’s Church

 History

-Beginning of the church of St. Mary in Kidwelly dates back to the early twelfth century, when bishop Roger of Salisbury funded a Benedictine priory in the settlement.
-At the time, the church served both the secular community of Kidwelly and the priory monks.
-It was a very small community, probably made only by the prior and two monks, living in nearby monastery buildings.
+Beginning of the church of St. Mary in Kidwelly date back to the early 12th century, when Bishop Roger of Salisbury founded a Benedictine priory in the settlement.
+The church then served both the lay community of Kidwelly and the monks.
+They formed a very small monastic community, probably consisting of just the prior and two monks, originally brought from the English Sherborne Abbey and living in the nearby monastic buildings.

 In 1223, the church burnt down, perhaps as a result of the invasion of the Welsh prince Gruffudd ap Llywelyn.
 The reason for this could have been the close links of the Benedictines from Kidwelly with the Anglo-Normans and its subordination to the Sherborne Abbey.
 In the following years the church was rebuilt and enlarged at the end of the 13th and at the beginning of the 14th century.
 In 1284, Archbishop Pecham of Canterbury stayed there, controlling all Welsh monasteries.
 The list of charges against Ralph de Bemester, prior of Kidwelly, was so large that he was even dismissed and sent to Sherborne, though he reportedly returned a month later.